w3c/distributed-tracing-wg/EXPLAINER.md

 ## Concepts

 ### Distributed Trace
-A distributed trace is the directed acyclic graph which represents a single operation, request, or user action, where each node in the graph is a span.

-### Span
-A span is a single operation within a distributed trace.
-For example, if a trace represents a user clicking on "Checkout," the request from the client to the server would be a single span, each request made by that server to other services would be a span, each database request would be a span, and so on.
+A distributed trace is a set of events, triggered as a result of a single logical operation, consolidated across various components of an application.
+A distributed trace contains events that cross process, network and security boundaries.
+A distributed trace may be initiated when someone presses a button to start an action on a website - in this case, the trace will represent calls made between the downstream services that handled the chain of requests initiated by this button being pressed.

 ### Trace Flags
 Trace flags communicate information about the trace to remote tracing systems.
 Currently, the only information transmitted with the trace is whether or not a particular request is "sampled," or captured by a tracing system.